Introduction to key people

 I have a number of roles at the school and you will very likely see me at some point during your day.
 I will be the first person you see when you get off of the bus, and will help check uniform and make sure you know where to go.

-I am also a teaching assistant, ELSA support and a lunchtime supervisor.
+I am also a Student Support Worker, ELSA support and a lunchtime supervisor.